maki198906/WeatherTGBot/README.md

-## This is WeWeather TG Bot that shows the weather and more around you
+## WeWeather TG Bot

 <img src="weather.png" style="height: 100px; width:100px"/>

-This bot utilizes your GPS coordinates/ or city you're requesting to show the weather conditions using [OpenWeather](https://openweathermap.org/api)
+This bot utilizes your GPS coordinates/ or city /or even a random spot to show the weather conditions and more using [OpenWeather](https://openweathermap.org/api)

 To run the bot install all necessary packages